syphon-org/syphon/readme.md

 ## why
 We need to decentralize the web, but also provide a means of freedom within that system.

 Matrix has the potential, and in several ways already is, a peer-to-peer chat protcol that will allow people to communicate but move or transfer their data at will.
-Most popular proprietary chat clients, do not adhere to a publically available protocol.
+Most popular proprietary chat clients do not adhere to a publically available protocol.
 If the goal for this protocol is adoption to instant messaging communication the way of email, and a network effect is required for this paradigm shift,

 then **branding and user experience** should be the number one priority outside the implicit one of privacy and security.